FAQ: FASTConnect® Specific

 Referencing our FASTConnect® field installable connectors.

-Q: Why am I getting high-loss when terminating FASTConnect Mechanical Connectors?
+Q: Why am I getting high loss when terminating FASTConnect Mechanical Connectors?

-A: High loss is yielded while terminating FASTConnect due to poor fiber insertion.
+A: High loss is typically yielded while terminating FASTConnect due to poor fiber insertion.
 If the fiber was broken inside the connector, a new connector is needed.
-If a fiber was not broken inside the connector, the FASTConnect can be re-terminated up to 3 different times*.
+If a fiber was not broken inside the connector, the FASTConnect can be re-terminated up to 5 different times*.
 Place the wedge clip back onto the connector with the "1" on the wedge clip facing the ferrule and push until a clip is heard to reengage the wedge.
 You may then re-terminate your fiber.

 A good cleave is the most important factor in getting a good termination.
 Re-cleave before re-inserting the fiber into the connector.
 If the above does not provide a solution, rotate the cleaver blade.
 Reinsert the fiber, making sure to create a slight bend in the fiber before releasing the wedge clip.